awslabs/aws-sdk-swift/reference/0.x/AWSLexModelsV2/LexModelsV2Client.md

 ### `createExport(input:completion:)`

 Creates a zip archive containing the contents of a bot or a bot locale.
 The archive contains a directory structure that contains JSON files that define the bot.
 You can create an archive that contains the complete definition of a bot, or you can specify that the archive contain only the definition of a single bot locale.
-For more information about exporting bots, and about the structure of the export archive, see <a href="https:​//docs.aws.amazon.com/lexv2/latest/dg/importing-exporting.html"> Importing and exporting bots
+For more information about exporting bots, and about the structure of the export archive, see [ Importing and exporting bots ](https://docs.aws.amazon.com/lexv2/latest/dg/importing-exporting.html)

 ``` swift
 public func createExport(input: CreateExportInput, completion: @escaping (ClientRuntime.SdkResult<CreateExportOutputResponse, CreateExportOutputError>) -> Void)